 Holiday meals are some of my favorite meals.
 I mean, how could they not be?
 They involve a TON of food and they’re a time when my whole family gets together to EAT.
 Some years, Miguel and I go to DC to celebrate, while other years we stay in Pittsburgh and either celebrate at my grandma’s or even at my mom’s house now that she lives close by.
 Regardless of where we are, I know the one guaranteed thing is that there will be food, food and more food.

 The tricky part about holidays is having to accommodate to everyone’s dietary needs.
 My family doesn’t have too much of an issue with this, though my vegan brother does kind of throw us for a loop.
 What do we make?
 What do vegans even eat?!!!! <—I’m speaking from a general “oh shoot, I guess we have to include vegan dishes”, which sounds way more intimidating than it is.

 If you don’t already have your Easter meal planned yet, have no fear.
 I GOT YOU.
 I’ve partnered up with Whole Foods Market this year to bring you a few of their ready-made foods, along with a few recipes of my own.
-This Easter menu includes both vegan and non-vegan recipes, so there’s something for everyone.

 For my sides, I made my roasted carrots with lemon yogurt sauce and farro (can easily made vegan if you use dairy free yogurt OR omit the yogurt all together), my pesto smashed potatoes (completely vegan on their own), and my date and parmesan kale salad (omit the cheese for a vegan-friendly salad).
 Needless to say, my brother was quite pleased with the selection, as was my whole family, really.